Dr Chris Toumpas

-- All common acute medical conditions, for example: Skin rashes, asthma and allergies, urinary tract infections, gastrointestinal problems
+- All common acute and long term medical conditions: for example, skin rashes, asthma and allergies, urinary tract infections, gastrointestinal problems

 - Neonatology (newborn babies)

-When Dr Toumpas is not working, he enjoys spending time with his growing family including two children.
-He also enjoys photography and tennis.
+Outside of work, Dr Toumpas enjoys spending time with his family including three young children.
+He also enjoys photography and squash.